10 Shopify Tips Every Store Owner Needs to Know

 Shopify theme template design

 As far as themes are concerned, Shopify offers many premium as well as some free customizable and responsive templates.
-You can check out all the available templates in the platform’s theme store
+You can check out all the available templates in the platform’s theme store.

 When choosing from the themes, keep in mind that they were built by professional designers, and the fact that they found their way to the Shopify official theme store already means something.
 Best design practices and optimization for lead conversion are virtually guaranteed with each of the themes.
 This means that they are pretty much ready to use out of the box, but in case you decide to make changes, try not to get carried away.
 If you lack a background in design, you may achieve the exact opposite effect of the one you intended.